-- 5. Remove the /tmp/add_user and /tmp/maintain_user files as these contain passwords in clear text. - Note If the SAL user's password is not stored locally, ISP attempts to authenticate with SAL as the user admin with the password passwd.
+5. Remove the /tmp/add_user and /tmp/maintain_user files as these contain passwords in clear text.

+Note If the SAL user's password is not stored locally, ISP attempts to authenticate with SAL as the user admin with the password passwd.

-If ISP fails to authenticate with SAL, it can neither see nor use any CommandCentral Storage attributes.
+If ISP fails to authenticate with SAL, it can neither see nor use any of the associated storage attributes.